As introverts who want to help people, and feelers who love logic, INFJs can seem confusing, even to themselves.

 I often felt torn between what appeared to be opposite interests — but they don’t have to be.
 INFJs can be both creative and rational, artistic and logical, writers and scientists.

 The minds of INFJs are always busy making sense of information, seeing patterns, forming theories, and creating ideas.
-As intuitives, INFJs are focused on the big picture.
+As intuitives, INFJs are mainly focused on the big picture.
 They like information that is abstract, conceptual, and future-oriented.
-They see possibilities everywhere and become absorbed in the way that disparate elements can connect.
+They see possibilities everywhere and may become absorbed in the way that disparate elements can connect.

 But they also care about the details of their vision and work hard to get it right, whether they’re writing a song or preparing a presentation.
 However, sometimes they get so caught up in the details of their ideas that they forget about the details of everyday life!
 Consequently, INFJs can spend hours tinkering with a sentence while forgetting to pay the electricity bill.